tfsec/tfsec.github.io/_docs/google/sql/encrypt-in-transit-data.md

 ---
+title: google-sql-encrypt-in-transit-data
-title: SSL connections to a SQL database instance should be enforced.
+description: SSL connections to a SQL database instance should be enforced.
 shortcode: google-sql-encrypt-in-transit-data
 legacy:
 summary: SSL connections to a SQL database instance should be enforced.